vuepress-theme-hope/vuepress-theme-hope/docs/auto-catalog/src/guide.md

 ## Controlling Page Frontmatter

 By default, the plugin will generate catalog page title from folder name.
-However, sometimes you may want to make some customize, so you can set `frontmatter` option as a function which receives catalog page path as argument and you shall return a object containing the frontmatter you want.
+However, sometimes you may want to make some customize, so you can set `frontmatter` option as a function which receives catalog page path as argument and you shall return an object containing the frontmatter you want.

 ```ts
 // .vuepress/config.ts